 I am so mad about this.
-What if this happened to you?
+What if this RV was in your neighborhood?

-Watch the video below.
+Watch the video below at the bottom of this article.
 It might make your blood boil!
 It did mine!

 First, let me say something so you know where I’m coming from.
-When I am not away with my RV (which is often), I live in a middle class neighborhood.
+I live in a middle-class neighborhood.
 Everybody keeps their homes up nicely with lawns weeded and mowed.
 I have never seen a neighbor repair a transmission in his driveway.

 So how would I feel if somebody dropped off a junker motorhome that won’t even operate by the curb right in front my house?
 I’d be mad as a wet hen!
 In the case shown in the video below, nobody appeared to live in it.
 But I know in similar situations that an RV has, indeed, been occupied, sometimes by different people—one group at night, one during the day.